shaderjp/FBXLoader2015forDX11/DirectXTK/Readme.txt

 Threading model:

     The ModelMeshPart is tied to a device, but not a device context.
-This means that Model creation/loading is ëfree threadedí.
+This means that Model creation/loading is ëfree threadedÅE
-    Drawing can be done on the immediate context or by a deferred context, but keep in mind device contexts are not ëfree threadedí.
+    Drawing can be done on the immediate context or by a deferred context, but keep in mind device contexts are not ëfree threadedÅE